grebtsew/Object-and-facial-detection-in-python/README.md

 I have tried a couple of modells for object and facial detection i python.
 Here i share some knowledge and links.

 In this repo I share some of the problems and solutions I had during my learning process.
+Nothing in this repo can solo-run, but is intresting to look at or copy into finished tutorials descibed below.
+Make sure to read though all repo-readme files in the linked repos below.

 # This is my process of learning how to work with Tensorflow and later Dlib